sirthegamercoder/sirthegamercoder/README.md

 # About Me

-I am from Indonesian and I am an artist, dev, and Friday Night Funkin' (FNF) modder.
+Hello, my name is MTGC and I am from Indonesian and also I am an artist, dev, and Friday Night Funkin' (FNF) modder.
 I also create art, games (occasionally), and mods.
 In addition, you can also call me sirthegamercoder if you want.

 ---